 If coverage from the Prior Authorization is denied, there is often times an appeal option.
 Typically the Insurer or Medicare Part D Sponsor sends a letter to the covered patient and sometimes to the Health Care Provider as well as to why it was denied and what appeal options are available.

 If coverage is denied because OTCs are not covered under the

 Prescription Drug Benefit, requesting coverage under the plans administrative cost structure may be an option.

 More information can be found on this subject at the Medicare (CMS) website by clicking here.

-For more information or help with reimbursement, please call
+For help with reimbursement, please call

 1-844-980-9933 and leave a message to be called back by a reimbursement specialist.